pkp/omp-user-guide/en/chapter5/external-review.md

 * *More Information* provides the editorial history of the file.
 * *Delete* allows you to delete the file.

-**Reviewers**: A list of all internal reviewers for this submission.
+**Reviewers**: A list of all external reviewers for this submission.

 Use the *Add Reviewer* link to add reviewers.

 You can locate a reviewer by searching or selecting from a list.